ballerina-guides/social-media-demo/README.md

 7. HTTP client
 8. Resiliency - Retry
 9. Docker image generation
-10. Tracing (Couldn’t get it to work with Spring boot Feign client)
+10. Tracing

-# Setting up each environment
+# Setup each environment

 You can use the below docker compose commands.
 1. docker compose -f ballerina-docker-compose-db.yml up